paulbrodner/paulbrodner.github.io/_posts/2022-05-06-sqlite-and-nodejs-for-storing-test-metadata.md

 ##### 3) can display data into a simple dashboard
 For simple HTML dashboard I've chosen a robust, elegant, feature rich template engine called [pug](https://pugjs.org/api/getting-started.html)

 Using pug, I can create the layout and the dashboard page with ease.
-See [views](https://github.com/paulbrodner/api_node_template/tree/master/views) folder and for CSS, the well known [Bootstrap](https://getbootstrap.com/)
+See [views](https://github.com/paulbrodner/api_node_template/tree/master/views) folder and for CSS, the well-known [Bootstrap](https://getbootstrap.com/)

 ##### 4) containerized so I can deploy it somewhere
 Yeah, Docker all the way, keeping in mind that the final image should be small.